Immiscible two-phase flow in porous media: Effective rheology in the continuum limit: Scaling analysis

-If all the dependence of $M_\beta$ resides in the pressure $P_M$, then $\tilde{m}_\beta$ would be independent of $L$ and $A$.
-We will discuss this further in the coming sections.

 The continuum limit is reached by setting $A\sim L^{d-1}\to\infty$, where $d$ is the dimensionality of the sample, and letting $L\to\infty$.
 In the Darcy regime, equations (\ref{eq_darcy}) to (\ref{eq_darcy_mob_loc}), $v$, $p$ and the mobility $m_d$ are independent of $L$.
 The non-linear regime is different.
 The non-linear regime where the constitutive equation (\ref{eq_nonlin_local}) applies, $v$ and $p$ are also independent of $L$.
-However, this is not the case for the threshold pressure $p_t$, the crossover pressure $p_M$ and the mobility $m_\beta$.
+However, this is not the case for the threshold pressure $p_t$, the crossover pressure $p_M$, and the mobility $m_\beta$.

-We note that if $m_\beta\to\infty$ and $p_t\to 0$ as $L\to\infty$ and $A\sim L^{d-1}\to\infty$, the non-linear regime {\it vanishes\/} in the continuum limit.
-One may see this by sketching the Darcy law (\ref{eq_darcy_loc}) as a straight line in a log-log plot of $v$ vs.\ $p$.
+We note that if $m_\beta\to\infty$ and $p_t\to 0$ as $L\to\infty$ as $A\sim L^{d-1}\to\infty$, the non-linear regime {\it vanishes\/} in the continuum limit.
+One may see this by sketching the Darcy law (\ref{eq_darcy_loc}) as a straight line in a log-log plot of $v$ vs.\ $p$ as illustrated in figure \ref{fig0}.
 The non-linear regime will give another straight line in this diagram with slope $\beta$ when we ignore the threshold correction $|p|-p_t\to |p|$.
 We have $\beta>1$ so that the two lines cross each other with the non-linear line below the Darcy line to the left and above to the right.
 The system follows the lowest of the two lines for any $|p|$.
-If now the non-linear $m_\beta$ mobility increases with increasing $L$, the cross point between the two lines moves to the left, with the result that the non-linear regime moves to lower and lower value of the pressure gradient $p$.
-We illustrate this in figure \ref{fig0}
+If now the non-linear $m_\beta$ mobility increases with increasing $L$, the cross point between the two lines moves to the left, with the result that the non-linear regime moves to lower and lower value of the pressure gradient $p$ as seen in figure \ref{fig0}.

 The reader should note a subtlety here.
-If $m_\beta\to\infty$ as $L\to\infty$ and $A\to\infty$, then we must have that the crossover pressure $p_M\to 0$ as a consequence.
-This makes it unnecessary to measure $p_M$ --- a quantity that is very difficult to measure with any accuracy; it is enough to measure $m_\beta$.
+If $m_\beta\to\infty$ as $L\to\infty$ and $A\to\infty$, then we must have the crossover pressure $p_M\to 0$ as a consequence.
+This makes it unnecessary to measure $p_M$ --- a quantity that is very difficult to measure with any accuracy; it is enough to measure $m_\beta$, and not $p_M$.